saeed8elfiky/SecurityOperationCenter/projects/incident_fake_google_authenticator.md

 </p>

 * **User Account Name:** `shutchenson`
-  Evidence: Kerberos authentication requests captured in the traffic show this username initiating authentication with the AD controller.
-Indicates that the infection was active during the user’s session.
+  Kerberos authentication requests in the traffic confirm this username initiated authentication with the AD controller.
+This proves the infection was active during the user’s session.

 <p align ="center">
     <img src= "/socPhoto/kerberos_username.png" alt = "access management"